lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

         type: "string"

 An example of a container release file appears below.
+The job tags the git repository at the specified commit reference.
 The job applies the container_release_tag string to all released containers.
 The job uses the per-container version strings to pull images from the container registry.